AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

 ## Recommended instructions

+### First, clean the repository from previous installs

+- `npm run clean:fresh` : Makes the repository ready for a new install.
+Note that this is not required if you just cloned the repository.

-### Before doing anything, run the install script to avoid dependency errors
+### Run the install script

 - `npm i` : Installs root project dependencies and then bootstraps all independent app dependencies.